oracle-livelabs/database/kubernetes-for-oracledbas/prepare-setup/prepare-setup-freetier.md

 ### Objectives

-* Ensure you have the correct OCI Policies
 * Create an OCI Compartment

 ### Prerequisites

 This lab assumes you have:

-    An Oracle Cloud account - Paid or Free-Tier
+    An Oracle Cloud Free Tier Account
     You have completed:
         Get Started

-## Task 1: Configure Policies

-## Task 2: Create a Compartment
+## Task 1: Create a Compartment

 ## Learn More